02/21/2021 - Current Adoption Application Status

 - Adopters can only use positive training methods.
 Adopters cannot use punishment training methods (shock, stimulation, or prong collars).

-- Golden Retrievers have alot of energy and require a great deal of daily exercise, mental stimulation, and affection from their people.
+- Golden Retrievers have a lot of energy and require a great deal of daily exercise, mental stimulation, and affection from their people.
 We encourage potential adoption candidates to research the breed to ensure it is a good fit for your home and lifestyle.

 - Please CLICK HERE to visit our Frequently Asked Questions section of our website for more detailed questions about our application and adoption process.

-Step 2: Vet check
+Step 2: Vet Check/Phone interview

-Step 3: Home visit
+Step 3: Home Visit

 The next step in the approval process is a home visit.
 Please note that during the pandemic home visits may be conducted via FaceTime.
 All family members must be present during the home visit – No Exceptions.
 We are an all-volunteer organization and will work with you to accommodate your schedule.
 The home visit allows for a volunteer from GRIN to see firsthand the environment your home presents for a dog.
 The volunteer will want to see where the dog will sleep, eat, and be kept when you are away from home.
 The volunteer will also inspect the fence around your home to ensure it is appropriate for containing a dog.
 After the home visit, the volunteer will provide a detailed report of the visit to the applications coordinator.
 At this time, your application will either be approved or denied.

-Step 4: Making the match
+Step 4: Making the Match

 Once you have been approved for adoption, you will be contacted as soon as we believe we have a dog that is a possible match for your family.
 It could be a day, several weeks or several months.
 Please keep in mind this depends on how many dogs we are receiving and our ability to match the applicant with the appropriate dog.
-We work extremely hard to match the right dog with the right family based on the dog’s needs and those requirements you have requested.
+We work extremely hard to match the right dog with the right family based on the dog’s needs and the requirements you have requested.
 We use the information provided in your application and gathered from our home visit along with the evaluation provided by the foster home to match dogs to the best home possible.

-Step 5: Meet & greet
+Step 5: Meet & Greet

-Step 6: Decision time
+Step 6: Decision Time!

 Adopting a golden is an important decision and can be very emotional, so we want you and your family to think carefully about it and not make an emotional decision.
 We want to ensure you are making the best decision for everyone involved, including the dog.
 While you are making your decision, the foster family will also be communicating with the Adoption Coordinator to provide their feedback.
 If everyone agrees the “meet & greet” was successful, we move forward with finalizing the adoption details.

-Step 7: Adoption meeting
+Step 7: Adoption Day!

-Step 8: Follow-up
+Step 8: Follow-Up

 Our job at GRIN does not end when you sign the adoption papers.
 We will follow-up with you periodically.
 We also encourage you to contact us with any questions after the adoption is finalized.
 Transitioning a new “family member” can be difficult and we want to help make your experience a positive one.
 We thank you for supporting our rescue!